Ayurvedic Plants Name In Hindi For Your Dosha

 19. Holy Basil (Tulsi)

 It is used in Ayurvedic medicine to cleanse the body and the mind, Tulsi is a precious plant in India, hence its name of “holy basil”.
-It is a plant that is often found grown in Hindu homes for its medical and spiritual benefits.
+It is a plant that is often found growing in Hindu homes for its medical and spiritual benefits.

 It is rich in camphor, this remarkable support of natural defenses indeed influences the freedom of the respiratory tracts (especially bronchi), the health of our organs (kidneys, heart, liver, gallbladder, stomach, intestines) and our nervous system.
 The Tulsi soothes the three doshas.